 Don’t feed any birds, fish or animals.

 Don’t wear body lotions or sunscreen if you can help it.
 Even biodegradable sunscreen can be damaging!
-Instead, bring a beach umbrella for shade and hats and clothing to cover up from the sun.
+Instead, bring or rent a beach umbrella for shade, and hats and clothing to cover up from the sun.

 Keep noise levels to a minimum, be careful where you are walking to avoid stepping on wildlife, stick to trails if you are hiking and generally be conscious and considerate of your impact on this beautiful place.